pmongeon/CAIS2025/content/authors/poppy-riddle/_index.md

 role: ID PhD Program, Dalhousie University
 avatar_filename: avatar.jpg
 superuser: false
-bio: "I am a PhD student researching how searching for information may be improved through applying visualization.
-I am working at the intersection of Library and Information Science, bibliometrics, and human-computer interaction."
+bio: "I am a PhD student researching how searching for information may be improved.
+I am working at the intersection of information seeking behaviour, scientometrics, and human-computer interaction."

 social: